A group photo of the entire Family Health Services team at Hello Neighbor.

 Referral Information

-Omid e Mahajir (The Hope of a Refugee) Center for Afghan Resilience
+Center for Afghan Resilience

 Hello Neighbor’s partnership Bethany Christian Services offers holistic, strengths-based, and trauma-informed services for Afghan Survivors Impacted by Combat.

-“Omid e Mahajir” (The Hope of a Refugee) Center for Afghan Resilience is a dual-agency program in partnership with Bethany Christian Services through the Office of Refugee Resettlement for Services for Afghan Survivors Impacted by Combat.
-Through enrollment in this program, families have access to case Management, peer support, physical healthcare coordination, mentorship, community referrals, pregnancy support, and behavioral health counseling.
+“Omid e Mahajir” (The Hope of a Refugee) Center for Afghan Resilience is a three-year, dual-agency program in partnership with Bethany Christian Services through the Office of Refugee Resettlement for Services for Afghan Survivors Impacted by Combat.
+Through enrollment in this program, families have access to case management, peer support, physical healthcare coordination, mentorship, community referrals, pregnancy support, and behavioral health counseling.

 Referral Information